Bligh Madris

-Bligh John Madris (born February 29, 1996) is a Palauan-American professional baseball outfielder who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Pittsburgh Pirates, Houston Astros and Detroit Tigers.
+Bligh John Madris (born February 29, 1996) is a Palauan-American professional baseball first baseman and outfielder in the St. Louis Cardinals organization.
+He has previously played in Major League Baseball (MLB) for the Pittsburgh Pirates, Houston Astros, and Detroit Tigers, and in the KBO League for the SSG Landers.

 Amateur career

 Madris attended Foothill High School in Henderson, Nevada, and played college baseball at Colorado Mesa University.
+As a junior at Colorado Mesa in 2017, he had a .422 batting average with 17 home runs and 67 runs batted in (RBI).
 He was selected by the Pittsburgh Pirates in the ninth round of the 2017 Major League Baseball draft.

 Professional career

 Pittsburgh Pirates

-Madris made his professional debut with the West Virginia Black Bears, batting .270 with five home runs and 31 RBIs over 56 games.
-He spent the 2018 season with the Bradenton Marauders with whom he hit .238 with nine home runs and 53 RBIs over 103 games, and he spent 2019 with the Altoona Curve, batting .260 with eight home runs and 55 RBIs over 132 games.
-After not playing a game in 2020 due to the cancellation of the season, he returned to Altoona to begin the 2021 season before being promoted to the Indianapolis Indians in May.
-Over 114 games, he slashed .267/.353/.417 with nine home runs and 56 RBIs and was named Rookie of the Year by the Indians.
+Madris made his professional debut with the Class A Short Season West Virginia Black Bears, batting .270 with five home runs and 31 RBI over 56 games.
+He spent the 2018 season with the Class A-Advanced Bradenton Marauders with whom he hit .238 with nine home runs and 53 RBI over 103 games, and he spent 2019 with the Double-A Altoona Curve, batting .260 with eight home runs and 55 RBI over 132 games.
+After not playing a game in 2020 due to the cancellation of the season, he returned to Altoona to begin the 2021 season before being promoted to the Triple-A Indianapolis Indians in May.
+Over 114 games, he slashed .267/.353/.417 with nine home runs and 56 RBI and was named Rookie of the Year by the Indians.
 After the season, he played in the Puerto Rico Baseball League for the Gigantes de Carolina.
 He returned to the Indians to open the 2022 season.

 On June 19, 2022, the Pirates announced that Madris would have his contract selected and that he would be promoted to the major leagues the next day.
 He made his MLB debut the next day as the starting right fielder at PNC Park versus the Chicago Cubs and recorded his first major league hit, a two-RBI single, in his first at-bat versus Caleb Kilian.
 Madris became the first Pirates rookie since Jason Kendall in 1996 to record three hits in his major league debut.
-As the Pirates continued their series against the Cubs on June 21, Madris hit his first major league home run while facing Mark Leiter Jr. On September 13, Madris was designated for assignment.
+As the Pirates continued their series against the Cubs on June 21, Madris hit his first major league home run while facing Mark Leiter Jr. He played in 39 games for the Pirates and hit .177 with one home run, seven RBI, and seven doubles.
+On September 13, Madris was designated for assignment.

 Tampa Bay Rays

 On September 16, 2022, Madris was claimed by the Tampa Bay Rays.
-He played in 10 games for the Triple–A Durham Bulls to close out the year, and hit .317/.370/.683 with 4 home runs and 15 RBI.
+He played in 10 games for the Triple–A Durham Bulls to close out the year, and had a .317/.370/.683 slash line with four home runs and 15 RBI.
 On November 15, he was designated for assignment.

 On November 18, 2022, Madris was claimed off waivers by the Detroit Tigers.
 On December 21, he was designated for assignment following the waiver claim of Mario Feliciano.